-- Students being involved with learning how to learn about Visual Arts and how to apply the learning to be able to answer questions about art, both in a written way and in an artmaking - 'Hands on' experiences to develop and enhance skills for making art in a wide range of 'expressive forms' such as drawing, painting, sculpture, ceramics, photography, digital computer work, design etc. - Encouraging students to develop individual ideas/concepts to show their processes in their Process Diary and to make artworks into critically evaluated artworks, and to learn the history regarding artworks from Australia and cultures from around the world.
+- The nature of practice in artmaking, art criticism and art history.
+'Hands on' experiences to develop and enhance skills for making art in a wide range of 'expressive forms' such as drawing, painting, sculpture, ceramics, photography, digital - computer work, design etc. Encouraging students to develop individual ideas/concepts to show their processes in their Process Diary and to make artworks.

-HSC Course learning opportunities focus on:

-- How students may develop their own practice of artmaking, art criticism, and art history, applied - to selected areas of interest including their own area of interest.

-How students may develop their own informed points of view in increasingly independent ways and use different learned methods to investigate and understand the world of art. - How students may learn about the relationships between artists, artworks, the world and audiences within the art world including themselves. - How students may further develop meaning and focus in their work by taking an idea and creating artworks about it.
+- HSC Course learning opportunities focus on: How students may develop their own practice of artmaking, art criticism, and art history, applied to selected areas of interest including their own area of interest.
+How students may develop their own informed points of view in increasingly independent ways and use different learned methods to investigate and understand the world of art.
+How students may learn about the relationships between artists, artworks, the world and audiences within the art world including themselves.
+How students may further develop meaning and focus in their work by taking an idea and creating artworks about it